HimandriSharma/member-role-dapp/README.md

 Import first address of hardhat addresses in your metamask to be authenticated as owner of contract.

-Run following command to start-up the react add.
+Run following command to start-up the react app.
 ```shell
 npm start
 ```